AndrinPelican/ugd/readme.md

 algorithm and plots a default statistic.

 The statistic can be customized.
 Firstly by entering a dictionary with node characteristics and testing for one characteristic.
-Secondly by writing a costume test statistic and enter it into the function as 'stat_f'.
+Secondly by writing a custom test statistic and passing it into the function as 'stat_f'.
 How to write a "locally most powerful" test statistic for a specific network formation game is derived in *Pelican, A. & Graham, B. S. (2019)*.
-The weights for the optimal test statistic is not calculated by this package, it has to be done with other statistical packages and feed in via 'stat_f' or directly applied to the list of graphs returned by the ugd package.
+The weights for the optimal test statistic are not calculated by this package, it has to be done with other statistical packages and feed in via 'stat_f' or directly applied to the list of graphs returned by the ugd package.

 Node characteristic can be added as controls.
 The algorithm then generated uniformly graphs with also have the same number of edges between the node-groups induced by the controls.
 Note that the algorithm is slower if many controls are added.
-Hard constraints (where there are no edges within, or some the groups), such as the group constraint in a bipartite graph do not slow the algorithm.
+Hard constraints (where there are no edges within, or across some the groups), such as the group constraint in a bipartite graph do not slow the algorithm.

 The processing of the individual graphs can be easily customized by working directly with the simulated graphs.